 5 Reasons to Choose AWS

-Fact-check: AWS has controlled a total of 32% of the cloud market share in the third quarter of 2021.
+Fact-check: AWS controlled 32% of the cloud market share in the third quarter of 2021.

-- Free-tier Service Availability– When there is a service that customers can use for free for a particular time, in order to get used to and understand the service better, it is beneficial for the customers.
+- Free-tier Service Availability – When there is a service that customers can use for free for a particular time to get used to and understand the service better, it is beneficial for the customers.

-- Most Secure– AWS is built to be the most reliable, flexible, and secure cloud platform among all the others.
+- Most Secure – AWS is built to be the most reliable, flexible, and secure cloud platform among all the others.
 The core infrastructure is designed to protect the most sensitive information.
-Services to protect data, accounts, and workloads from unauthorized access are offered, with continuous monitoring of network activity and account behavior of the cloud environment.
+Services to protect data, accounts, and workloads from unauthorized access are offered, with continuous monitoring of the cloud environment’s network activity and account behavior.

-- Fast Pace Innovation – To make customer adoption to the Cloud easier, in terms of pricing, AWS has come up with a new set of EC2 instances.
-Using the latest technologies, businesses can experiment and innovate quickly, at a much faster pace.
-AWS is constantly working upon new technologies that can transform a business.
+- Fast Pace Innovation – To make customer adoption to the Cloud easier regarding pricing, AWS has developed a new set of EC2 instances.
+Using the latest technologies, businesses can experiment and innovate at a much faster pace.
+AWS is constantly working on new technologies that can transform a business.

 - Widest Partner Network – The largest and most dynamic community of customers and partners is owned by AWS.
 Customers from industries of every size, including startups, enterprises, and public-sector organizations, are on AWS, using its services.